The 20 Best Laryngeal Cleft Doctors Near Me in Washington, US

 English

-Allison Ikeda is an Otolaryngologist in Seattle, Washington.
+Allison Ikeda is an Otolaryngologist practicing medicine in Seattle, Washington.
 Dr. Ikeda is rated as an Experienced provider by MediFind in the treatment of Laryngeal Cleft.
-Her top areas of expertise are Obstructive Sleep Apnea, Laryngeal Cleft, Pituitary Tumor, Septoplasty, and Endoscopy.
+She is also highly rated in 1 other condition, according to our data.
+Her clinical expertise encompasses Obstructive Sleep Apnea, Laryngeal Cleft, Microtia, Septoplasty, and Endoscopy.

 Experienced in Laryngeal Cleft